Nightkeyman/hello-world/Useful/README.md

 #### Set upstream branch
 - git branch --set-upstream-to=origin/<name_of_remote_branch>

 ## Status
 - git status
 - git log -n (where n is number of commits that you'd like to see)
 - git diff

 ## Reseting
+Deleting some commits on a branch:
 - git reset --hard HEAD~n (where n is number of commits that you'd like to delete)
 - git reset --hard origin/master
+When you want to clear unstaged files.
+Clears all untracked directories (-d) with force (-f).
+Usefull to delete all build products.
 - git clean -df

+## Unstaging files
+- git rm --cache <file_name>

 ## Cherry-picking
 Takes commit from other branch to HEAD of current branch.
 - git checkout <name_of_branch_where_you_want_to_add_commit>
 - git cherry-pick <commit_sha_from_other_branch>

 ## Rebasing/merging
 Rebase:
 - git checkout <name_of_branch>
 - git rebase master
 If you want to push to remote branch once again, you have to use force push.